 "Remember it is a normal day of the year."

 You've got this!
 Christmas can be as big or as little an event as you want it to be.
 Remember it is a normal day of the year, so you won't be the only one struggling.
 It's okay not to feel festive.

-2. Don't bottle your feelings up
+2. Don't bottle up your feelings

 3. Use your time well

-That doesn't mean pressuring yourself to be the life and soul of the party or becoming overwhelmed trying to please everyone.
+This doesn't mean pressuring yourself to be the life and soul of the party or becoming overwhelmed trying to please everyone.
 Use your free time to do things which make you happy and occupy your time.
 Those things are different for all of us but it could be as simple as reading a favourite book, watching some Christmas TV or catching up with family.